rohitsaraf17/BigDataProject-HowSafeIsBikeSharing/Readme.md

 	c) /AccidentsProfiling: It contains the map reduce for profiling accidents data.

 # 03. /ETL
-It  contains the Map Reduce code for preprocessing the datasets.
-The following methods are done in preprocessing.
 	a) WeatherETL: It contains the map reduce for cleaning weather data.
 	b) CitiBikeETL: It contains the map reduce for cleaning Citi bike data.
 	c) AccidentsETL: It contains the map reduce for cleaning accidents data.